GrigorievDmitry/Machine-learning-of-Markovian-embedding-for-non-Markovian-quantum-dynamics/README.md

 # Quantum_dynamics
-Code for extracting hidden features of quantum reservoir via system measurements
+A code for extracting hidden features of the quantum reservoir via projective measurements on the controlled system.